ciprian-barbu/unikraft-examples/README.md

 ### Unikraft examples

+The Unikraft examples cover a few different usecases:

+* natively built unikernel with no rootfs
+* natively built unikernel with embedded initrd
+* binary compatibility (app-elfloader) with no rootfs

 #### catalog-core-c-hello

-This example is based on the [`C Hello on Unikraft](https://github.com/unikraft/catalog-core/tree/scripts/c-hello) from the catalog-core.
+This example is based on the [C Hello on Unikraft](https://github.com/unikraft/catalog-core/tree/scripts/c-hello) from the catalog-core.

+The unikernel is built in native mode, with no rootfs.

 #### catalog-nginx-1.25